Last Updated on

-The Crochet One Hour Cowl is the perfect first crochet project for a beginner since it uses only ones stitch throughout!
-Read on down to find the full, FREE pattern and get started on your crochet cowl today!
+The Crochet One Hour Cowl is the perfect first crochet project for a beginner since it uses only ones crochet stitch throughout the entire pattern.
+If you love quick & easy crochet patterns then read on down to find to get started on your 1 hour crochet cowl today!

 This cowl uses less than 2 skeins of Cozy Wool from Michaels which is a thick, chunky yarn.
 Bulky yarn is perfect to use on projects like this because it works up so fast and is looks so cozy!
 If you can’t find this yarn I would suggest using WET&Q from LionBrand as a substitute which can easily be found most anywhere online including my go to shopping place, Amazon.com. 🙂

 LET’s Get Started on your One Hour COwl Today!

 If you are ready to make this simple crochet cowl then read on down for the full, FREE pattern!
 If you prefer video tutorial instead subscribe to my YouTube channel so you never miss out on a free pattern!

 Happy Crocheting Friends!

 Gauge: 5 HDC’s = 4″

 Finished Size = 28″ circumference & 13″ height || fits most teen – adults